Bereavement and grief

 Sometimes the grieving process is especially difficult.
 Some people find it impossible to acknowledge the bereavement at all, which can mean that their feelings aren’t worked through properly.
 This may also happen if you don’t have time to grieve properly, perhaps because of work pressures or if you are looking after your family.

-Such difficult grieving can lead to recurring bouts of depression, loss of appetite and even suicidal feelings.
+This can lead to bouts of depression, loss of appetite and even suicidal feelings.
 You are more likely to have a difficult grieving process if:

 • you are on your own and have no support from your community, family, or friends